Bogusław Baniak

-Boguslaw Baniak (born 23 September 1958 in Poland), nicknamed Bebeto is a Polish football manager and former player who is currently in charge of Polish club Olimpia Grudziądz.
+Boguslaw Stanisław Baniak (born 23 September 1958), nicknamed Bebeto is a Polish professional football manager and former player who was most recently in charge of Polish club Olimpia Grudziądz.
 Besides Poland, he has managed in Burkina Faso and Uzbekistan.

 Career

-Baniak started his managerial career with Amica Wronki.
-After that, he coached Stal Rzeszów, Stilon Gorzów Wielkopolski, Pogoń Szczecin, Odra Opole, Lech Poznań, Kujawiak-Zawisza, Warta Poznań, Motor Lublin, and Miedź Legnica.
+Baniak started his managerial career with Pogoń Szczecin.
+After that, he coached Amica Wronki, Stal Rzeszów, Stilon Gorzów Wielkopolski, Odra Opole, Lech Poznań, Kujawiak-Zawisza, Warta Poznań, Motor Lublin, and Miedź Legnica.
 In 2013, he was appointed head coach of Flota Świnoujście in the Polish I liga, a position he held until 2014.